tkrisztian95/testng-elasticsearch-test-result-listener/README.md

 # testng-elasticsearch-test-result-listener
 Simple Java library to extend your TestNG test suite execution with sending test results to Elasticsearch.
+You can also find an example Kibana dashboard template uploaded.

 Based on: https://www.vinsguru.com/selenium-webdriver-real-time-test-execution-results-using-elasticsearch-kibana/

 ## How to build
 TODO!

-## How to use in test projects
+## How to use
 ### Add as a maven dependency
+TODO!
 ### Configurations and properties
 To configure your Elasticsearch server's host url try using the Maven Surefire plugin to specify property `testng.elasticsearch.url`